Rosanna Arkle Crouches In A Tight Mini Dress For Flirty New Selfie

 “And you did it like a true goddess,” wrote another social media user.

-The model also showed off her curves in another ensemble a week ago, that time opting for a white bikini.
-She sat on a bench and threw the peace sign with both of her hands, apparently having a blast and sticking out her tongue.
+The model showed off her curves in another ensemble a week ago, that time opting for a white bikini.
+She sat on a bench and made the peace sign with both of her hands, apparently having a blast while sticking out her tongue.

 Her bikini top had a cropped cut with short sleeves and a thin half-oval cutout in the front.
 Her matching bottoms had flirty ties in the center, and she sported matching knee pads.